-It also gives police the right to arrest you if they have lawfully arrested or detained you or if you are a witness to a crime and you give a fake name to the officer.
+Specifically, the Failure to Identify law in Texas requires you to give your name, residence address, and date of birth to a the police if they have lawfully arrested you.
+The Failure to Identify law also prohibits giving a fake name and other information to the police if they have detained you or if they belive you are a witness to a crime.
 The punishment for this offense ranges from a Class C Misdemeanor to a Class A Misdemeanor, depending on the specific allegations.
-Learn more detailed information about the Failure to Identify offense below.

 Have you been charged with Failure to Identify?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Failure to Identify is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
-The crimes in this category are ones that generally relate to actions taken that work directly against government processes, such as administration of justice or incarceration.
+The Penal Code classifies the Texas Failure to Identify law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+The crimes in this chapter generally relate to actions taken that work directly against government processes, such as administration of justice or incarceration.
+Learn more about the Texas offense of Failure to Identify below.

 What is the current Texas law about Failure to Identify?

-The current Texas law defines the offense of Failure to Identify in Penal Code Section §38.02 as follows:[1]
+Texas law currently defines the offense of Failure to Identify in Penal Code Section §38.02 as follows:[1]

 (a) A person commits an offense if he intentionally refuses to give his name, residence address, or date of birth to a peace officer who has lawfully arrested the person and requested the information.